Bohem1/datum/docs/ComposingRoles.md

 In Puppet's _Role and Profiles_ model, that's a Role definition, including two profiles.
 For DSC I'd call it the **Roles and Configurations model**.

-We can now imagine that we associate several `Nodes` with this role, and we can start raising cattles!
+We can now imagine that we associate several `Nodes` with this role, and we can start raising cattle!
 The nodes kinda 'instantiate' the Roles.

 Assuming a Configuration Data structure like the one below, we have simple Nodes implementing Unique roles, composed of re-usable Configurations but with Data specific to the role.